groupby/elements-logic/README.md

-# SFX Logic
+# GroupBy Elements Logic
-SFX Logic SDK for integrating GroupBy's APIs into a front-end e-commerce application.
+GB Elements Logic SDK for integrating GroupBy's APIs into a front-end e-commerce application.

 ## Installation
 To clone this repo with submodules run: